 Is reading The Polar Express one of your family’s holiday traditions?

-We went with our boys (who were 3.5yo and 14mo) and they loved every second of it.
+We went with our boys (who were 3.5 years old and 14 months old), and they loved every second of it.

-The whole experience lasts about 2 hours and it’s just like the Christmas trains in the U.K.
+The whole experience lasts about 2 hours, just like the Christmas trains in the U.K. or other Polar Express train rides.

-This year, we were invited to Media Night at Mt Rainier Railroad and Logging Museum for their annual The Polar Express™ Train Ride.
+We were invited to Media Night at Mt Rainier Railroad and Logging Museum for their annual The Polar Express™ Train Ride this year.

-For those unfamiliar with The Polar Express book, it’s the story of a child’s Christmas Eve journey on board The Polar Express train ride heading to the North Pole.
+For those unfamiliar with The Polar Express book, written by Chris Van Allsburg, it’s a story of a young boy and his Christmas Eve journey on board The Polar Express train ride heading to the North Pole.
 Find the best prices for the book here.

-The boy doesn’t think Santa is real anymore and meets people along the way who help him believe again in the magic.
+The hero boy doesn’t think Santa is real anymore and meets people along the way who help him believe again in the magic.
+Luckily, the trip to the North Pole in the Polar Express showed him that the spirit of Christmas is truly alive.

 What to Expect on The Polar Express™ Train Ride